willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 2. Select **Solutions** > **Data Lifecycle Management** > **Policies** > **Retention policies**.

 3. Select **New retention policy** and follow the instructions.
-For more speicific information, see [Create and configure retention policies](/purview/create-retention-policies).
+For more specific information, see [Create and configure retention policies](/purview/create-retention-policies).

 4. If needed, create and apply retention labels.